 Purchase a city pass, if you want to enjoy Valencia to the fullest.
 City passes allow you free entry to the main sights and museums in Valencia.
 You will save time and money during your city trip because day passes are often cheaper than buying single tickets.
 What’s more, you need not wait in the long queues at popular attractions.
 You can go straight to the skip-the-line entrance.
 Public transport and/or the hop-on hop-off bus are often included in a city pass.
 There are two Valencia City Passes: Valencia City Pass and the Valencia Tourist Card.
 Select the one that suits you best and purchase it online in advance.

 Valencia City Passes compared:

-The Valencia City Pass is ideal for visitors to Valencia who do not need see all the museums and sights.
-This pass allows free and fast-track entry to L’Oceanografic, the largest aquarium in Europe.
-It also allows you free use of the metro and the Hop-on Hop-off bus and also free transfer from Valencia Airport.
+- The Valencia City Pass is ideal for visitors to Valencia who do not need see all the museums and sights.
+This pass allows free and and fast entry to popular attractions such as L’Oceanografic, the largest aquarium in Europe, science museum Museo de las Ciencias and film theater L’Hemisfèric.
+Free use of the Hop-on Hop-off bus (24 hours) is also included in the Valencia Digital Pass.
 What’s more, you will get discounts at other attractions, museums and tours in Valencia.